saurav-95-dev/DOR-Bug-Tracer/README.md

 1)The issue persist in how the data is been stored in the local-storage 2)At handleSaveData() function, seems correctly storing the data in localStorage, but there's likely a timing issue .
+(Above issue has been resolved on April 7th , 2025).